 2) Pause to take inventory of the work you are doing.
 Keep in mind that there is a difference between being busy and being productive, and we should be taking measures to ensure that the things we do are helping advance a roadmap item on time.
 Refer back to your plan, and ask yourself "is what I am doing contributing to milestone X?" and "what are some measures I can take to make sure milestone X happens on time".
 If what you are currently doing doesn't line up, this is likely the point at which you should change direction and pick something that does meet those criteria.

 3)Try breaking down your sprints into smaller time chunks.
-At Coras we like to break down the items in our sprint by day, which seems to help with execution.
-Even in a time span of 2 weeks, it can be easy for items to become defacto "backlogged", as some of the items take up more time than others.
+At CORAS we like to break down the items in our sprint by day, which seems to help with execution.
+Even in a time span of 2 weeks, it can be easy for items to become the defacto "backlogged", as some of the items take up more time than others.
 Before you know it, you are at the end of the sprint and have a bunch of smaller outstanding tasks you had hoped to accomplish.
-Taking all the items you would like to do in a sprint, and trying to allocate them by day not only helps keep you on task, but helps with sprint planning as well.
+Taking all the items you would like to do in a sprint, and trying to allocate them by day not only helps keep you on task but helps with sprint planning as well.
 If you have included too many items in a sprint and don't have available days/resources, planning by day helps make those sprint objectives more realistic.

-In conclusion, timeline and schedule are not dead - far from it.
+In conclusion, the timeline and schedule are not dead - far from it.
 If you are making some Agile program soup, you are going to need a sprinkling of some of the traditional practices to be successful.
 Create your plan, but don't obsess over every detail of it to the point where it becomes inflexible.
 Hold teams accountable and measure success against your milestones and timeline.